Click to show tips

 - Personal Milestones: Calculate your exact age, find out when you'll turn (or turned) 10,000 days old, or count down to your next birthday or anniversary.

 - Project Management & Event Planning: Determine the duration available for a project by setting a start and end date.
 Countdown to important deadlines or events.
-Calculate intervals between project phases.Example: If a project starts on July 1st and must end by December 15th, calculate the total working days or weeks available.
+Calculate intervals between project phases.Example: If a project starts on July 1st and must end by December 15th, calculate the total days or weeks available.

 - Historical Analysis: Calculate the age of historical figures at the time of significant events, or the duration between two historical dates.